 Nespresso Machines for Speciality Coffee?

 In the past I thought of Nespresso machines purely as mainstream commodity coffee machines for the masses, so as a speciality coffee lover this isn’t something that appeals.
-But thanks to compatible capsules being offered by an increasing number of sources including some small batch roasters, Nespresso machines are another great and convenient coffee brewing method for speciality coffee enthusiasts.
+But thanks to compatible capsules being offered by an increasing number of sources including pact coffee, Nespresso machines are another great and convenient coffee brewing method for speciality coffee enthusiasts.

 So I’m looking for the best Nespresso machine.
 When I say best, what is best for me isn’t necessarily going to be the same for you, as we all have different preferences, so as I’m going along I will try my best to point out everything that could be a plus or a minus, so you can work out for your self which machine might be better for your preferences.
 I’m including all of the mainstream Nespresso and compatible Nespresso machines.